ArneBachmann/sos/README.md

 - File addition/removal per revision, e.g. when updating from another branch and/or revision or switching to them
 - Line insertion/deletion per file, e.g. when merging file modifications during update
 - Character insertion/deletion per line, e.g. when non-conflicting intra-line differences are detected
+- Updating in track or picky mode will always integrate tracked file patterns.
+To revert this, use the `switch --meta` command to pull back in another branch's or revision's tracking patterns.

+## Config options ##
+- `strict`: Flag for always performing full file comparsion, not relying on file size and modification timestamp only.
+Default: False
+- `track`: Flag for always going offline in tracking mode (SVN-style).
+Default: False
+- `picky`: Flag for always going offline in picky mode (Git-styly).
+Default: False
+- `compress`: Flag for compressing versioned artifacts.
+Default: True
+- `defaultbranch`: Name of the initial branch created when going offline.
+Default: Dynamic per type of VCS in current working directory (e.g. `master` for Git, `trunk` for SVN)
+- `texttype`: Semicolon-separated list of glob patterns for file names that should be recognized as text files that can be merged through textual diff, in addition to what Python's `mimetypes` library can do.
+Default: Empty
+- `bintype`: Semicolon-separated list of glob patterns for file names that should be recognized as binary files that cannot be merged through textual diff.
+Default: Empty

 ## Branch semantics ##
 - SOS always branches from a branch's last revision.
 Exception: Simple mode always considers current file tree instead, unless TODO --last for tracked mode?